-To Improve B2B Sales Methodology, Build ‘Value Equity’ with Customers 🍋
+How to Improve B2B Sales Methodology & Build ‘Value Equity’ with Customers 🍋

-Presales require a dedicated team of experts which specialises in roughly two-thirds for technical activities (crafting solutions to customers’ problems) and one-third for commercial activities (managing deal qualification and bid).
-Often this pre-sales team is a mixture of sales, commercial finance and pricing personnel.
+Presales require a dedicated team of experts that specialises in roughly 2/3 for technical activities (crafting solutions to customers’ problems) and 1/3 for commercial activities (managing deal qualification and bid).
+Often, this pre-sales team is a mixture of sales, commercial finance and pricing personnel.

 To solve the miscommunication between the two groups; the salesperson should get a clear understanding of customer needs before they ask pre-sales to get involved.
-Pre-sales should listen with care and may need to ask further questions and sales should welcome those questions as evidence that Pre-sales are focused to understand the customer needs.
+Pre-sales should listen carefully and may need to ask further questions.
+Sales, on the other hand, should welcome those questions as evidence that Pre-sales are focused to understand the customer needs.